flipxcrsp/Beyond_the_pitch/README.md

+# 🧩 Product & Platform Observations.

+> Some platforms are more about workflows, user experience, operations, compliance, launch strategy, or business process.
+>
+> I take a look beyond the pitch: what they solve, who they help, where they fit, & why adoption matters, while trying to get as hands-on within my limits.

-# Security Tools, so hot right now.
+# 🛡️ Security Tools, so hot right now.

 > Exploring security tools, learning platforms, & lab environments to understand how detection, monitoring, ticketing, & response workflows function.
 >
 > HTB, TryHackMe, and Cybrary are training grounds.
 The tools inside them are the real story.

-# 🧩 Product & Platform Observations

-> Some platforms are more about workflows, user experience, operations, compliance, launch strategy, or business process.
->
-> I take a look beyond the pitch: what they solve, who they help, where they fit, & why adoption matters, while trying to get as hands-on within my limits.

 ---